openshift/enhancements/enhancements/monitoring/integration-with-topology-modes.md

 ## Proposal

-Whenever CMO needs to reconcile, it retrieves the `infrastructures.config.openshift.io/cluster` resource and reads the value of the `infrastructureTopology` status field.
-If the value is equal to `SingleReplica`, CMO adjusts the number of replicas to 1 for the following
+CMO watches the `infrastructures.config.openshift.io/cluster` resource for updates and triggers a reconcialition whenever it detects a change.
+In the reconcialiation loop, CMO reads the value of the `infrastructureTopology` status field.
+If the value is equal to `SingleReplica`, CMO adjusts the number of replicas to 1 for the following resources:
-resources:

 * openshift-monitoring/prometheus-k8s (StatefulSet)
 * openshift-monitoring/alertmanager-main (StatefulSet)